 Old Spice is a line of men’s fragrance manufactured by Procter & Gamble.

-That must be one of them airplanes I heard them talk about.
+Must be one of those airplanes I’ve heard them talk about so much lately.

 “That must be one of those ____ I’ve heard them talk about so much” is a recurring riff originating in Gamera, which was riffed twice, first in K05 and again in 302.